tebatalla/css-friends/README.md

 Celebrate being online with a a nice ribbon!
 Put an `.online` element inside of the `.profile-picture` link.
 Position it absolute to be on top of the image.
 Then go bonkers styling it using fancy `transform` properties like `rotate()` and `translateX()`.
 Pay attention to typography and don't forget to add a tiny `box-shadow`.

+Ask a **TA** to high-five you for your CSS mastery and give you a review of everything so far!

 [ss-07-a]: ./screenshots/07-online-a.png
 [live-07]: http://appacademy.github.io/css-friends/solution/07-online.html